 There is no one more knowledgeable about the Kentucky Derby than Jim Bolus.
-He is Kentucky Derby Curator of the Kentucky Derby Museum, which is located on the grounds of Churchill Downs in Louisville, Kentucky.
+He was Kentucky Derby Curator of the Kentucky Derby Museum, which is located on the grounds of Churchill Downs in Louisville, Kentucky.

 In this, his fifth book on the Derby with Pelican, Bolus examines the mystique, the majesty, the magic of the most popular horse race in the world.